-- To continue to show distinct leadership among global viscose producers by finalizing scientifically-based conservation solutions and forwarding the Free, Prior and Informed Consent of indigenous and local communities in Ancient and Endangered Forests within the company’s direct influence.
+- To continue to show distinct leadership among global viscose producers by helping secure government’s finalization of scientifically-based conservation solutions and forwarding the Free, Prior and Informed Consent of Indigenous communities in Ancient and Endangered Forests within the company’s direct influence.

 Areas where the company is showing leadership